Moez Kassam

-Moez Kassam (born August 27, 1980 Toronto, Ontario) is a Canadian alternative asset manager.
+Moez Kassam (born August 27, 1980, in Toronto, Ontario) is a Canadian alternative asset manager.
 He is a founder and principal of Anson Funds, which manages a collection of long-short equity funds - most notably, Anson Investments Master Fund LP (AIMF).
 Anson Group was founded in 2007.
 Kassam also received the 2018 Canada's 40 under 40 award.
-He is a member of the board of directors for the Canadian Olympic Committee foundation.
+He is on the Board of Directors for the Canadian Olympic Committee foundation.

-Education
+Early life and education

-Kassam started school at Bayview Glen School in 1994.
+Kassam was born in 1980 in Toronto, Canada to a Tanzanian-born father and Indian mother.
+He started school at Bayview Glen School in 1994.
 His interest in financial markets began after his class placed in the top three schools in the TD Stock Portfolio Challenge (within Ontario).
 He subsequently attended the University of Western Ontario, graduating in 2002 with a Bachelor of Arts.
 In 2010, Kassam received an MBA in finance from the London Business School, a constituent college of the University of London.